 Saint Lawrence island is part of Alaska, but is actually closer to Russia (Siberia) than to mainland USA.
 Gambell is approx 60 km (37 mi) from Chukchi Peninsula (Russia's Far East).
 For thousands of years, the island has been inhabited by Eskimos.
 By the 19th century, it had numerous villages with total population around 4,000 - all Yupik people.

-- The island is now inhabited mostly by Siberian Yupik engaged in hunting (bowhead whales, seals, walrus), fishing, reindeer herding.
-Yupik people are well known for their carving skill, using mostly marine mammal materials (walrus ivory, whale bone, also fossilized ivory).
+The island is now inhabited mostly by Siberian Yupik, engaged in hunting (bowhead whales, seals, walrus), fishing, reindeer herding.
+Yupik people are well known for their carving skill, using mostly marine mammal materials (walrus ivory, whalebone, also fossilized ivory).

-- By the "Alaska Native Claims Settlement Act", in 1971 Gambell and Savoonga were given title to most of the island's land.
-This allows the locals to legally sell fossilized ivory and other artifacts found on the Island.
+Gambell (population around 700) is on the island's northwest cape, approx 65 km (40 mi) northwest of Savoonga.
+These are currently the only settlements - small villages with old wooden houses.
+Locally hand-made crafts are available for purchase.
+By the "Alaska Native Claims Settlement Act", in 1971 Gambell and Savoonga were given title to most of the island's land.
+This allows the locals to legally sell fossilized ivory and other artefacts found on the Island.

 St Lawrence Island cruise terminal

 Cruise ships to St Lawrence Island dock (anchor) either at Gambell or Savoonga.
-Both port towns are located on the island's northern coast.
+Both port towns are located on island's northern coast.